-Under Georgia law, a person injured in a slip and fall accident must satisfy the following two elements to have a valid claim:
+Under Georgia law, a person injured in an accident must satisfy the following two elements to have a valid claim:

 The owner had actual knowledge of the dangerous condition or should have reasonably known through the use of due care that the dangerous condition existed; and